Fyodor Luzhin

+Life

 Fyodor Luzhin was first a student at the School for Mathematical and Navigational Sciences in Moscow and then in a geodesic class of the Naval Academy in St. Petersburg (until 1718).
-In 1719–1721, Luzhin took part in drawing a map of Kamchatka and Kuril Islands together with Ivan Yevreinov.
+In 1719–1721, Luzhin took part in drawing a map of Kamchatka and the Kuril Islands together with Ivan Yevreinov.
 In 1723–1724, he made surveys of different parts of East Siberia.
 In 1725–1727, Luzhin participated in the First Kamchatka Expedition led by Vitus Bering.